TavernAI/TavernAI/README.md

 TavernAI is private by design.
 It does not collect telemetry, analytics, crash reports, or personally identifiable information.

-The app does not make background network requests: It does not check for updates automatically, and it does not load remote frameworks, fonts, scripts, or other external assets.
+The app does not make background network requests - no auto update checks, no load remote frameworks, fonts, scripts, or other external assets.